kunji01/mule-email-adapter-handler/README.md

 --It is a ready to use Mule application for other aplications running in the same Mule runtime server to connect to send email in adapter-handler way.</br>

-A jar file is ready to be added to the refrenced library of your application as an adapter to connect to this handler application, your application then is powered with:<br/>
+The adapter jar file is included.
+You can download and add to to the refrenced library of your application to connect to this handler application, your application then is powered with:<br/>

 •	Add a VM processor to send email in a flow.<br/>
 •	Catch exceptions globally to send an email. </br>